Barr, A., & Feigenbaum, E. A. (1981). The handbook of artificial intelligence (Vol. 1). William Kaufmann. p. 11.

 Chronicle, E. P., Ormerod, T. C., & MacGregor, J. N. (2001).
 When insight just won’t come: The failure of visual cues in the nine-dot problem.
 The Quarterly Journal of Experimental Psychology: Section A, 54(3), 903–919.

-If you find yourself struggling, don’t worry, you are in good company.
-In most research studies given to “naive” participants (i.e., people who have never seen this puzzle before), a whopping 0% of participants are able to solve it.
-(The difficulty of this puzzle is the reason that it is such a classic!)
+If you find yourself struggling…don’t worry, you’re in good company.
+In most research studies given to “naive” adult participants (i.e., people who have never seen this puzzle before), a whopping zero percent of participants are able to solve it.
+(The difficulty of this puzzle is the reason that it’s such a classic.)

 MacGregor, J. N., Ormerod, T. C., & Chronicle, E. P. (2001).
 Information processing and insight: A process model of performance on the nine-dot and related problems.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 27(1), 176.